Troy, Michigan: Colleges and universities

 Troy is the location of Walsh College, a business school, as well as branches of the University of Phoenix, Northwood University, Central Michigan University, Spring Arbor University, International Academy of Design and Technology, and Michigan State University.

 Primary and secondary schools

 There are seven school districts serving Troy; however, Troy School District serves the majority of the city limits.
-The district has multiple elementary schools, four middle schools, and two zoned high schools: Troy High School and Athens High School.
+The district has twelve elementary schools, four middle schools, and two zoned high schools: Troy High School and Athens High School.